Latin: history and heritage. Greek language: a reminder for a beginner Greek Byzantine language when it appeared

 Lopatin.
 Dictionary of the Russian language Lopatin.
 2012

-• GRECO-BYZANTIAN in the Spelling Dictionary.
+• GREECO-BYZANTINE in the Spelling Dictionary.

 • GRECO in the Big Encyclopedic Dictionary: